 It's believed that there are more spies in Washington than in any other city in the world, making it a fitting home for this museum, which displays the world's largest collection of spy artifacts.
 Museum advisers include top cryptologists; masters of disguise; and former CIA, FBI, and KGB operatives.
-Exhibits range from the coded letters of Revolutionary War überspy Benedict Arnold and the KGB's lipstick pistol, to high-tech 21st-century espionage toys, showcased with theatrical panache in a five-building complex (one, the Warder-Atlas Building, housed Washington's Communist party in the '40s).
+Exhibits range from the coded letters of Revolutionary War überspy Benedict Arnold and the KGB's lipstick pistol, to high-tech 21st-century espionage toys.

-The Secret History of History takes you through the espionage behind the headlines, from Moses's use of spies in Canaan and Abraham Lincoln's employment of the Pinkerton National Detective Agency as a full-scale secret service in the Civil War, to the birth of Lenin's state-run espionage ring—later known as the KGB.
+The Secret History of History takes you behind the headlines, from Moses's use of spies in Canaan and Abraham Lincoln's employment of the Pinkerton National Detective Agency as a full-scale secret service in the Civil War, to the birth of Lenin's state-run espionage ring—later known as the KGB.

-Operation Spy, a one-hour "immersive experience," works like a live-action game, dropping you into the middle of a high-stakes foreign intelligence mission.
-Each step of the operation—which includes decrypting secret audio files, a car chase, and interrogating a suspect agent—is taken from actual intelligence operations.
+Operation Spy, a one-hour "immersive experience," works like a live-action game, dropping you in the middle of a foreign intelligence mission.
+Each step—which includes decrypting secret audio files, a car chase, and interrogating a suspect agent—is taken from actual intelligence operations.

 Advance tickets (purchased at the museum or on its website) are highly recommended.
 All tickets are date and time specific.
-Tickets are most likely available (and your visit less crowded) on Tuesday, Wednesday, and Thursday or daily after 2 pm.
+Tickets are most likely available on Tuesday, Wednesday, and Thursday or daily after 2 pm.
 Allow about two hours for a visit.

-This is a great museum for kids age 10 and up; younger ones might not get it.
+This is a great museum for kids age 10 and up.
 At the popular monthly KidSpy workshop for kids ages 10–14, participants can assume a cover identity and disguise, make a portable lie detector, crack a cipher, check out surveillance electronics, and more.

-The museum regularly hosts films, events, and lectures by espionage experts.
+The museum regularly hosts events with espionage experts.
 A GPS-guided walking tour, Spy in the City, takes "agents" 12 years and older on a mission outside the museum walls.